China on track to hit ambitious public housing target

 China aims to start building 7 million such homes and complete construction of 5 million in 2012, compared with actual starts of 10.4 million units and completion of 4.3 million in 2011.

-The ministry added that China finished building 4.2 million units as of the end of August.
+The ministry added that China finished buiding 4.2 million units as of the end of August.

 Faster construction of public homes drove annual growth in China's real estate investment up by 17 percent in August, from July's 9.6 percent rise.